One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 - You can also add a snorkeling experience in Silfra along with the standard Golden Circle tour.
 Details here

-- South Coast of Iceland Day tour – This is another popular day tour departing from Reykjavik exploring 2 waterfalls – Seljalandsfoss & Skógafoss, glacier snout of Sólheimajökull, and the southernmost village of Vik.
+- South Coast of Iceland Day tour – This is another popular day tour departing from Reykjavik, exploring 2 waterfalls – Seljalandsfoss & Skógafoss, the glacier snout of Sólheimajökull, and the southernmost village of Vik.
 Check out this epic day tour of south coast of Iceland

-- Northern Lights Bus Tour from Reykjavik – If visiting in the late fall, and winter months, then you must add a tour of the Northern Lights with the experts.
-These tours take place at night, and last 2 to 3 hours.
+- Northern Lights Bus Tour from Reykjavik – If you are visiting in the late fall and winter months, then you must add a tour of the Northern Lights with the experts.
+These tours take place at night and last 2 to 3 hours.
 Click to view Northern Lights tour

 - Jökulsárlón Glacier Lagoon Full-Day Tour from Reykjavik – Jökulsárlón Glacier is an easy day trip idea from the capital city of Reykjavik.
 Book this tour here